-- The Request for Applications for the 2013-2014 CNIHR (Creative and Novel Ideas in HIV Research) proposals is now closed.
-RFAs are released every two years (i.e., 2013, 2015).
+- The Request for Applications for the 2013-2014 Creative and Novel Ideas in HIV Research (CNIHR) proposals is now closed.
+RFAs are released every two years (i.e., 2013, 2015) to fund new ideas for those who have not done HIV research previously.
+Funding includes intense mentoring and travel to the International AIDS Society Meeting each summer.
 See www.cnihr.org for more information and to download the RFA.

 - The Request for Applications for the 2012-2013 AIDS Malignancy Pilot Awards Program is now closed (effective Dec 2012).
-Contact the CFAR Administrative Offices or Developmental Core Director for more information.
+Pilot funds will be offered upon receipt of a supplemental award of support by the NCI.

 - Travel and Pilot funding is available to UAB investigators, students and trainees to conduct projects in Durban, South Africa at the Kwazulu-Natal Research Institute for Tuberculosis and HIV / KRITH.
 See UAB's Global Health, ID and Vaccines Initiative website for RFAs and more information.
-New RFAs are posted to the website and shared via the CFAR mailing list.
+New RFAs are posted to the website and shared via the CFAR mailing list annually.

 - Scientific guidance through a mentoring program to each of the developmental grant awardees.